 I've mentioned elsewhere how useful it is to have a free newsletter that your visitors can sign up on your website.
 In particular, I've mentioned how it can serve as a link between you and your visitors, benefitting both parties, and drawing return visitors to your site.

 What I've failed to mention in that article is that you can actually promote your site and draw *new* visitors by having your own newsletter.
 How is this done?

 If your newsletter has useful content, you can actually promote your newsletter on the numerous newsletter announcement lists on the Internet.
 Targeted carefully, you can actually bring new visitors who want to check your site out after reading your announcements.

-There are probably too many lists for me to exhaustively name in this article.
-Indeed, some of them are only frequented by webmasters like you and me whose only purpose there is to announce their own list.
+Since newsletter announcement lists come and go, I won't list them in this article (else I'll have to spend my time updating it just to keep it up-to-date).
+You can search for them using the usual search engines if you like.
+Note, however, that some of them are only frequented by webmasters whose only purpose there is to announce their own list (and so may not be as useful as it may appear at first).
 You will probably find out soon enough which announcement list works best for your newsletter and target group if you stagger your announcements and examine your web logs after each announcement is made.

 Besides newsletter announcement lists, there are also numerous ezine directories where you can list your newsletter or ezine.
 These might draw some traffic to your site too, depending on their popularity and your target group.

 If you write your own original articles, you can actually make those articles available to other websites and newsletters for republication.
 The usual policy is that other sites and newsletters can republish the article only in its entirety without modification, and the author's byline and links to his website (usually at the bottom of the article) must be preserved.